dohooo/react-native-table-component/readme.md

 `Notice`
 + Cells in Col and Cols components do not support adaptive height.
++ Cell components use the margin property to control the inner margins, and do not use padding
 + If parent element is not table element, you should add the type of borderstyle.

 ```jsx